Common name: Fiddle Leaf Fig

 Sudden leaf loss may be the result of an atmosphere which is too dry, underwatering or exposure to direct sun.

-These plants are also more sensitive to high salt levels, so make sure to flush your potting medium very thoroughly, to prevent the build-up of fertilizer salts.
+These plants are also more sensitive to high salt levels, so make sure to flush the potting medium very thoroughly, to prevent the build-up of fertilizer salts.

 Uses: Ficus lyrata is one of the figs used in indoors landscaping.
 With its large, dramatic leaves that cluster at the top of narrow trunks, is perfect for filling a bright light corner.
 Ficus lyrata is most effective when growing in group with smaller-leaved specimens.